Khonsu-CTF/2022-BuckeyeCTF/README.md

 </p>

 ## Write-up :
-Just so you know, we'll be going through two different paths to solve this challenge : the intended one that I couldn't find and the one I went through during the competition, more interesting but also clearly less straightforward (fully manual)...
+Just so you know, we'll be going through two different paths to solve this challenge : the (more or less) intended one that I couldn't find and the one I went through during the competition, more interesting but also clearly less straightforward (fully manual)...
 Let's dive into it by starting with the steps they've in common.

 ### Common steps :
 The challenge description talks about a network protocol that is used by heavy trucks.
 When looking at the link provided in the description, we can identify this protocol as **SAE J1939**.
 It's a higher-layer protocol base on **Controller Area Network (CAN)** and its main functions are communication and diagnostics among vehicle components which could be interesting since the information we're looking for to solve this challenge is "the high resolution maximum speed *a truck* **can be** driven".
 We've also at our disposal an address and a port we can contact so let's do it to see what input we have to solve our problem.